Should 16/17-year-olds be given the vote? No, quite simply. Why would we do that?

-I’ve heard all manner of ridiculous reasons over the past few days and not one of them is new, nor are any of them made more convincing by their repetition.
+I’ve heard all manner of reasons over the years, told again these past few days and not one of them is new, nor are any of them made more convincing by their repetition.

 The problem is they’re not taught politics at school – Some people argue that the only barrier to lowering the voting age is the lack of political education in school.
 I never wanted my kids taught ‘politics’ per se – and most certainly not one restricted to current party assignations.
 The school curriculum regarding our civic rights and responsibilities and the complexity of our democratic processes is woefully inadequate, to be sure and this needs addressing but it does not follow that this is the only argument against lowering the voting age.
 Nor should the intent of such a syllabus be the politicisation of our young.
 Parents and the Media would seem to do quite enough of that.
 The intent should be that people leave school understanding the purpose of our system and the way it works and thereby being able to think for themselves, critically, based on the facts.
 Opinion is best formed when accompanied by facts.
 The political is personal and the personal is political – that is politicisation enough.
 The last thing our young need is to be herded by yet more doctrinal thinking, even by good intent.

 The young can possess all the cognitive ability they like – that is not, in itself, a qualification to vote.
 Just because some kids can express a political view does not mean they should have the right to influence the choice of a government at the ballot box.
 By all means involve them – their interest and input is surely to be encouraged – but it is not necessary to give them the right of majority in order to do so.
 There are plenty of outlets for exploration and participation and no reason why that can’t be extended and made more accessible.